uisneach/uisneach.github.io/source/_posts/The-Song-of-Lugh.md

 <i>Moslu-so slu- mor murnech mochtsailech bruithe nt-oirech rogeno+</i>

 <img src="LINE10.png" alt="" class="wide-image" />
-<p><i>et- dacri ataf-roi cath comortai, Arot''i</i> (Stokes' translation resumes here)</p>
+<p><i>et- dacri ataf-roi cath comortai.
+Arot''i</i> (Stokes' translation resumes here)</p>

 ### Thurneysen's Transcription

 Well before my undertaking of this work, Rudolf Thurneysen completed a transcription of this passage in [*Zeitschrift fur Celtische Philologie* Vol. XII pg.
 403](https://archive.org/details/zeitschriftfrc12meyeuoft/page/402/mode/2up), which I will provide now for comparison with my own.
 Note that a dash once again indicates a *macron* above the preceding letter, and text in italics has been filled in by Thurneysen in the place of *macrons* which are sufficiently obvious.

-Atroroi cat comartan isincathirgal robris comlondo f*or*slecht- slu- silsit- riaslu- sioa- brai iath fer fomnai . cuifecithai fir genrogain lentor gala. fordomaisit fordomcloisid f*or*andechraiged fir duib becc find nomtam . fó fó fé fé clé amainsi noefit- mann iernelscoth- trietrenc*er*daib druag.
+>Atroroi cat comartan isincathirgal robris comlondo f*or*slecht- slu- silsit- riaslu- sioa- brai iath fer fomnai . cuifecithai fir genrogain lentor gala. fordomaisit fordomcloisid f*or*andechraiged fir duib becc find nomtam . fó fó fé fé clé amainsi noefit- mann iernelscoth- trietrenc*er*daib druag.
 Nimcredbod catha fricricha nesit- mede midege fornemairces f*or*luachoir loisces martal- tṡuides martorai*n*n trogais . incomairsid fricechnaie gocomair ogma sachu gocomair nem 7 talom gocomair grioan 7 esqu Drem níadh modremsie duib Moslu-so slu- mor murnech mochtsailech bruithe n*er*toirech rogenoir et- dacri ataf*or*roi cath comortai. arot*ra*i.

-You may notice, like I did, two errors in this transcription, either due to Thurneysen or, more likely, to his printer.
+You may notice, like I did, two errors in this transcription, either due to Thurneysen or, more likely, his printer.
 The first word *Arotroi* on the manuscript is here rendered "Atroroi", meaning ["to fail"](https://dil.ie/4923); and the word *nicomairsid* is rendered as *incomairsid*.
-The former error I attribute to the printer, because the *arotrai* which ends the poem is correct, the latter I attribute to Thurneysen, since the three downstrokes which make up both *in-* and *ni-* can be easily confused, and I am only more confident in my own interpretation because of high-quality digital imagery that isn't obscured by light and shadow or by tired eyes.
+The former error I attribute to the printer, because the *arotrai* which ends the poem is printed correctly; the latter I attribute to Thurneysen, since the three downstrokes which make up both *in-* and *ni-* can be easily confused, and I am only more confident in my own interpretation because of high-quality digital imagery that isn't obscured by light and shadow or by tired eyes.

 ---

 ## Word Analysis

 The words are divided here based on how they appear to me to be separated on the folio.